Who and what is…

 Boaz is the name given (for what reason is unknown) to 1 of the 2 (the other was called Jachin) decorated bronze pillars (columns) which Solomon erected in the court of the temple (1 Kings 7:21; 2 Chronicles 3:17).

-These magnificent pillars were later broken up and carried to Babylon by Nebuchadnezzar as prizes of war, as permitted by God due to the gross idolatry of the Jews at that time.
+Sadly, these magnificent pillars were later broken up and carried to Babylon by Nebuchadnezzar as prizes of war, as God permitted due to the gross idolatry of the Jews at that time.